CatTail/loop/Readme.md

 It seems that file read operation is so fast that extra event loop made asynchrounous operation slower than synchrounous one.

+In Node.js, the benchmark result is

+    readFile x 679 ops/sec ±0.97% (84 runs sampled)
+    readFileSync x 46,463 ops/sec ±0.96% (82 runs sampled)

+The synchrounous operation is also faster than asynchrounous one.

 ## License

 MIT